ianleon/Blog/episodes/ep1.md

 # Episode 1

-We will be starting by making an empty app SwiftUI app and adding a viewfinder.
+We will be starting by making an empty SwiftUI app and adding a viewfinder.

 I will be using Xcode 12 beta 3 on BigSur Beta 3